stac-extensions/web-map-links/README.md

 }
 ```

-The layer names (top-level keys) and property names (second level keys) must correcspond exactly to
+The layer names (top-level keys) and property names (second level keys) must correspond exactly to
 the information provided in the `vector_layers` in the PMTiles metadata.

 ##### JSON Schema Object